girardcarillo/REST-guidlines/README.md

 We need Root and Geant4 (for simulations with restG4) installed for REST-for-physics installation and use.
 - Root version 6.26/10 is required
 - Geant4 version 11.0.3 is recommended and support will be given with this version.
-You can decide to use version 10.7 but in case of crash we can't give support.
+You can decide to use version 10.7 but in case of crash ==we can't give support==.

 The first section explains how to install and use Miniconda in order to get the good versions of Root and Geant4.
 It allows to create environments enclosing the desired versions, without interfering with the version that you may already have installed for other purposes.